tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **WEU DPC Tour 3** - 6th
 * **PGL Arlington Major** - Did not qualify

 Keen eyed viewers may take a look at this list and say, "HEY!
 How does a new stack immediately join Division 1?
 Shouldn't they have to play through open qualifiers to join Division 2 and then place 1st or 2nd in Division 2 before being promoted to Division 1 in the subsequent tour?"
-To which I say: pppbbbbbbtttttt.
+To which I say: **pppbbbbbbtttttt**.

 It's not my job to know RULES, man.
 That's Liquipedia's job.
 Except when Valve says that it's _not_ Liquipedia's job.
 This'll make more sense once you scroll down to Fnatic.